Top Related Projects

 An open platform for training, serving, and evaluating large language models.
 Release repo for Vicuna and Chatbot Arena.

-AI chat for every model.
+AI chat for any model.

 GUI for ChatGPT API and many LLMs.
 Supports agents, file-based QA, GPT finetuning and query with web search.
 All with a neat UI.